Population and Health Sciences Capstone Projects

 Students will conduct research utilizing publically accessible data and communicate their results in written and oral formats that reflect the public health field’s research publication and presentation formats.
 Over two terms in the final year of their master’s curriculum, faculty will guide students through the phases of the research process – a) literature review, b) creation of a research analysis plan, c) a description of research methodologies employed, d) analysis, presentation and interpretation of data, e) a comparison of findings to existing literature, and f) discussion of the implications of the research findings.
 Each component will be submitted and evaluated throughout the process.
 The final research product will be submitted in a research publication format abiding by a selected journal’s format.

 Students will be mentored by faculty in areas related to their research throughout the project.
 Research mentorship will include two 90-minute Zoom sessions per week.
 Zoom sessions will be used for instruction, the review of Responsible Conduct of Research topics, student presentations of current progress, faculty feedback, guest speakers, peer feedback, invited faculty review panels, etc. In the research project courses, students will hear from a variety of our public health faculty as they participate in the online program’s research courses as guest reviewers, guest speakers, or content consultants.

 In addition to Zoom sessions, faculty mentoring of student written research products is central to the creation of high-quality research.
 During the semester, students will be required to submit first drafts of components of the written research project for comment.
-Rubrics for scientific writing will be provided for students ahead of time and faculty/GSIs will help students refine their written products to achieve the level of a publishable research project by the end of the Winter term.
+Rubrics for scientific writing will be provided for students ahead of time and faculty/GSIs will help students refine their written products to achieve the level of a publishable research project by the end of the program.